rjohnson19/line-server/README.md

 - I used https://start.spring.io/ to create a skeleton project to start with.
 - I reviewed a few articles such as http://www.baeldung.com/java-read-lines-large-file and https://dzone.com/articles/how-to-read-a-big-csv-file-with-java-8-and-stream to find the best approach in Java.
-- I also looked into how you'd approach this problem in Ruby and it looks like the approach would be fairly similar.
+- These approaches didn't provide enough performance so I looked into usage of java.io.RandomAccessFile.

 #### What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?
 - I used Java with Spring Boot, as well as Spring Web and Spring Cache, to start with